ibm-cloud-docs/Backup/install-backup-client-linux.md

 # Installing the backup client in Linux
 {: #InstallinLinux}

-Installing the {{site.data.keyword.backup_full}} client on a Linux&reg;-based operating system can be done through a series of commands in the shell or the terminal within the OS.
+You can install the {{site.data.keyword.backup_full}} client on a Linux&reg;-based operating system through a series of commands in the shell or terminal within the OS.
 {: shortdesc}

 This procedure outlines the steps that are required to install the client on any of the following operating systems:
 * Red Hat Enterprise Linux&reg;
-* CentOS
+* CentOS Stream
 * CloudLinux&reg;

 After you completed the procedure, the automated process registers the Agent service with Cloud Backup Portal, then downloads and installs the files that are needed to run the service.